 Communities need sound data and adequate funding to manage their water infrastructure.
 With the release of the report, Immeasurable Loss, MPC has been working with the Ill.
-Dept. of Natural Resources, CMAP and the Center for Neighborhood Technology, MPC is promoting new approaches to more thoroughly account for and prevent local water loss.
+Dept. of Natural Resources to promote new and sensible approaches to more thoroughly account for and prevent local water loss.
 MPC also is exploring how to make better use of existing public funding, such as the State Revolving Loan Fund, more creative types of funding, such as public-private partnerships, and more cooperative management structures, such as utility partnerships or consolidation, to more efficiently manage our water supplies and fund water infrastructure improvements.

 Using water efficiently

 About 30 percent of water households use is flushed straight down the toilet—but only after it has been treated to drinking water standards.
 That just isn’t necessary.
 MPC is assisting the Ill.
 Dept. of Public Health to revise the state’s plumbing code, to allow for, among other things, re-use of non-potable water such as rain and graywater.
 Modernizing the plumbing code will balance sustainability, public health standards and infrastructure costs, while creating new options for property owners and communities to use water more efficiently.